04032004/04032004/README.md

 ### Glad to see you here! 🤩 ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi)

 Hey!
-I am Palak Kaushal , a Pre-final year student pursuing Bachelors's from Maulana Azad National Institute of Technology , Bhopal(MP) 🎓.
+I am Palak Kaushal , a Final year student pursuing Bachelors's from Maulana Azad National Institute of Technology , Bhopal(MP) 🎓.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Full Stack Development 🕸️ and working on my Problem Solving Skills 🤓.

 ### More about me...